 Published on in Health Tip of the Week

-When your child has a cough and congestion, offering him relief can be difficult — especially if he’s too young to take an over-the-counter cough medicine.
+When your child has a cough and congestion, offering them relief can be difficult — especially if they're too young to take an over-the-counter cough medicine.
 One safe suggestion you’re likely to hear from your pediatrician: more moisture.
-Adding moisture to the air in your home can help ease congestion, calm sore throats and alleviate a cough.
+Adding moisture to the air in your home can help ease congestion, calm a sore throat and alleviate a cough.